 How to make Digestive bitters and Liver Tonic.
 An important health tonic that can boost digestion, balance liver health and so much more.
 Bitters add beautiful interest and depth to drinks and cocktails.
 A fun and easy project that takes very little hands-on time!
 Perfect for holiday gifts and stocking stuffers.

-I am so excited for you to try these recipes for bitters!
-There is so much variation and adaptability with ingredients, soon you’ll be coming up with your own amazing concoctions.
+I am so excited for you to try these recipes for homemade bitters!
+There is so much variation and adaptability with ingredients that soon, you’ll be coming up with your own amazing concoctions.
 Let us know what you create!

 💛Tonia